12Gongsam/Multimodal-ET-Severity-Assessment/README.md

 - Train : training of multimodal and single modality models

 ## Table_and_Figure.ipynb
-- load inference result files (.csv) saved from Inference.ipynb and compute metrics (accuracy, weighted precision, weighted F1-score)
+- load inference result files (.csv) and compute metrics (accuracy, weighted precision, weighted F1-score)
 - generate tables and figures and perform the statistical analyses used in the paper